2021 PNW Forest Vegetation Management Conference

 8:30 Opening Remarks

-8:45 Seedling Physiology – Steve Grossnickle, NurseryToForest Solutions
+8:45 Forest restoration from a seedling’s perspective – Steve Grossnickle, NurseryToForest Solutions

 9:30 Zone Matcher: A new web application for climate-based seed deployment in the Pacific Northwest – Glenn Howe, College of Forestry, OR State University

-10:30 Planning for aerial spray applications and when to consider using a drone – Corey Fransen, Chief Pilot, Wilbur-Ellis
+10:30 Aerial spray projects from helicopters to drones – Corey Fransen, Chief Pilot, Wilbur-Ellis

 11:15 Bayer update: Current research and results with Esplanade F on PNW forest sites – Harry Quicke, Bayer

-1:30 PPE requirements and safe handling of forest herbicides and review of updated EPA regulations on aerial applications near neighbors and workers – Rachel Bomberg and Wendy Wheeler, Washington State University Extension
+1:30 PPE requirements and safe handling of forest herbicides and review of updated EPA regulations on aerial applications near neighbors and workers – Wendy Wheeler, Washington State University Extension

 2:45 Documenting experience with seed source movement: Establishing citizen science demonstration plots for PNW field foresters – Jeff DeBell and Peter Gould, WA Dept of Natural Resources